 We involved our internal specialist in evaluating the valuation techniques and inputs and the other assumptions used.
 These assumptions include discount rates, revenue growth rates and comparable companies.
 In testing the discount rates, we performed independent testing of the determination of discount rates using market-based parameters.
 For investments valued using the income approach, we compared the revenue growth rates to the historical performance of the investment and the industry/market outlook.
-For investments valued under the market approach, we assessed the comparable companies used in the valuation and confirmed factors such as additional funding of the investments valued using the cost approach (adjusted net asset value method), we evaluated the competence, capabilities and objectivity of the investment managers by considering their qualifications, experience and reporting responsibilities.
+For investments valued under the market approach, we assessed the comparable companies used in the valuation and confirmed factors such as additional funding of the investee that would warrant the change in market value of the investments.
+For private equity fund investments valued using the cost approach (adjusted net asset value method), we evaluated the competence, capabilities and objectivity of the investment managers by considering their qualifications, experience and reporting responsibilities.
 We also inspected the latest available financial information of the investees and evaluated whether the financial information used reflect the fair values of the investee's assets and liabilities.
-In addition, we reviewed the Group's disclosures about those assumptions to which the outcome of the valuation of the investments.
+In addition, we reviewed the Group's disclosures about those assumptions to which the outcome of the valuation is most sensitive; specifically, those that have the most significant effect on the determination of the fair value of the unquoted equity investments.